 - That’s it!

-Cleaning Your Enema Equipment
+Step 4: Cleaning Your Enema Equipment

-You will most definitely want to clean your enema equipment after each use for sanitary reasons, but also so it will be clean and ready to use for the next time.
+Lastly, you will most definitely want to clean your enema equipment after each use for sanitary reasons, but also so it will be clean and ready to use for the next time.

 - First, you’ll want to clean the tubing tip.
 Just use a non-toxic liquid soap and clean the tip.
 You can also pour a little food-grade hydrogen peroxide over it after cleaning it.